BDMLab/Cortese_et_al_2021/README.md

 # Cortese_et_al_2021

 This repo contains the data and code required to reproduce the main figures presented in Cortese et al., 2021.
-"Value signals guide abstraction during learning".
+"Value signals guide abstraction during learning". eLife.
 Available at https://elifesciences.org/articles/68943

 Summarised data and code to reproduce the main figures are available in the folder 'Figures'